studentkittens/pandoc-revealjs-presentation/src/presentation.md

 # Preface

-Let`s face a problem nobody cares:
+Lets face a problem nobody cares:
 How to distribute your software so people can install it?

 * Presentation is done in jovial tone.